basiqio-oss/Basiq-docs/docs/Tutorials/verification-iav.md

 ## Constructing Your Request

-When constructing your request, you'll need to prepare a JSON payload that specifies the type of report you want to generate, along with any filters relevant to the income verification.
+When constructing your request, you'll need to prepare a JSON payload that specifies the type of report you want to generate, along with any filters relevant to the your desired income or expense verification.

 ### Required Payload Structure